tc39/notes/es8/2017-05/may-23.md

 WH/MM: Why is Math.sign inadequate?
 Why would you like to get this information?

-KMR: want to do low level operations that require the signbit
+KM: want to do low level operations that require the signbit

 RW: I spend a lot of time writing bit shifting operations to determine sign of values assembled from 8 bit, looking for signs.
 (After revisiting real driver code, and further discussion re: this is about the IEEE754 double precision sign bit, I retract this use case evidence.
 Determining signbit for these cases would require knowing the number of bits the value should be clamped to).